Azure/azure-sdk-for-js/sdk/cognitivelanguage/ai-language-text/swagger/README.md

   - from: swagger-document
     where: $.definitions.HealthcareAssertion
     transform: $.description = "An object that describes metadata about the healthcare entity such as whether it is hypothetical or conditional.";
+  - from: swagger-document
+    where: $.definitions.DocumentDetectedLanguage
+    transform: $.description = "The auto-detected language of the input document.";
 ```